rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_account.rst

 Get access to Account switcher
 ===============================

-The Account switcher feature is not available for all customers.
+The Account switcher feature is only available for customers with multiple accounts who use Federated Identity to access these features.

 Complete the following steps to gain access to the Account Switcher feature: